Pizza Dough Hydration Levels Explained – Why Moisture Matters

 The best tool we have to counteract hardening and drying out of pizza crust is to ensure our pizza dough is very highly hydrated.
 This allows the pizza to stay in the oven longer while still retaining enough moisture to bake into a soft crust.

 Using baker’s percentages we can quickly and easily adjust the hydration levels of our pizza dough while maintaining the same total weight of the dough.
+This is the best way to achieve a soft yet crispy pizza crust in a home oven.

 - What Is Pizza Flour & Is It The Best Flour For Pizza?